Built-in functions include the following.

 returns the tangent of a NUMBER given in radians see also atan(), sine(), cos() |

-truncates NUMBER to specified digit COUNT after decimal point (default 0) accepts negative COUNT to indicate not to add extra padding zeroes see also round() |
+truncates NUMBER to specified digit COUNT after decimal point (default 0) accepts negative COUNT to indicate to truncate on the integer portion ADDTRAILING specifies whether to add trailing zeroes to reach scale (default true) see also round() |

 Some functions, such as split() and replace(), are listed under regex functions, though they aren't just for use with regex.

-converts UTF-8 byte or byte array into a string see also s2b(), s2cp(), cp2s(), s2s(), s2n() |
+converts UTF-8 byte or byte list into a string see also s2b(), s2cp(), s2gc(), cp2s(), s2s(), s2n() |

-converts code points (integers) into a string accepts integer RANGE in place of array also accepts embedded arrays and ranges of integers (within INTEGER_ARRAY); could have an array of arrays of integers representing grapheme clusters see also s2cp(), s2s(), s2b(), b2s(), s2n() |
+converts code points (integers), and grapheme clusters, into a string accepts integer RANGE in place of list also accepts embedded lists and ranges of integers (within INTEGER_LIST); could have a list of lists of integers representing grapheme clusters see also s2cp(), s2gc(), s2s(), s2b(), b2s(), s2n() |

-creates a string from ARRAY, using the specified DELIMITER string between each entry uses if no DELIMITER passed, defaults to zero-length string see also split(), cp2s() |
+creates a string from LIST, using the specified DELIMITER string between each entry uses if no DELIMITER passed, defaults to zero-length string see also split(), cp2s() |

-converts STRING to lowercase as of 0.12.5, accepts an INTEGER representing a code point see also ucase() and tcase() |
+converts STRING to lowercase accepts an INTEGER representing a code point see also ucase() and tcase() |

 removes preceding Unicode spacing see also trim() and rtrim() |